lenianiva/Prismriver/doc/roadmap.typ

 === Time

 The representation of time is based on MusicXML.
+Like scales, there are two layers of time representation.
+The `Time` class is an abstract representation of time which imposes no restrictions on the type of time.
+A `Metre` is a subclass of `Time` which has rational times and should be used for writing music.
+The reason for this decision is that musical directives may change the actual passage of time compared to the notation (e.g. fermata).

 == Music Algorithms